leandrosilvaferreira/giantswarm-firstapp-java/README.md

 ```
 $ make docker-build
-$ make docker-run-redis
+$ make docker-run-mongo
 $ make docker-run
 ```

 This

 * creates a custom Docker image with the Java binary,
-* starts both the custom Docker container and a Redis container
+* starts both the custom Docker container and a Mongo container

 To test it on a Mac run something like: `curl $(boot2docker ip):4567`, on Linux `curl localhost:4567` should be sufficient.